-On Saturday the night of 20th of July, 20 girls were robbed from a fair shot at winning the Miss Ghana 2013 title.
+On Saturday the night of 20th of July, 20 girls were robbed of a fair shot at winning the Miss Ghana 2013 title.
 Miss Inna Patty who purchased the franchise from 2012 onwards, had the opportunity to rebrand the mischievous national beauty pageant but has failed to do so in both the 2 years she has held it.

-3/ The final 10 was cut by the pre awards, ie Miss Congeniality, Miss Bikini, Miss Top Model and a whole other set of awards, none of which held any merits relating to what was exhibited on the night.
-So the question is why waste the girls time and bring them to the final if the finalists were selected ahead of it?
-This goes to show the attempt of a rigged event removed the logic from the judging process, and it means that the top 10 was pre judged and already decided upon by Inna Pattey as these awards were based on factors irrelevant to the night.
+3/ The final 10 was cut by the pre-awards, ie Miss Congeniality, Miss Bikini, Miss Top Model, and a whole other set of awards, none of which held any merits relating to what was exhibited on the night.
+So the question is why waste the girl’s time and bring them to the final if the finalists were selected ahead of it?
+This goes to show the attempt of a rigged event removed the logic from the judging process, and it means that the top 10 was pre-judged and already decided upon by Inna Pattey as these awards were based on factors irrelevant to the night.

 Prior to the Miss Ghana 2012 crowning, there was gossip that the crown was fixed for Naa Shooter.
-It is very common to find gossiping amongst pageantry even when genuinely organised.
+It is very common to find gossiping amongst pageantry even when genuinely organized.
 However, after Naa won, there was a big backlash and outrage on airways and press in 2012.
 If what happened in 2012 was anything like what happened on Saturday, then it was justified.

-I have always had the interest to help and support the Miss Ghana organisation in some form of way, especially knowing how hard Inna Patty works to push the brand.
+I have always had the interest to help and support the Miss Ghana organization in some form of way, especially knowing how hard Inna Patty works to push the brand.
 In fact, that is why FashionGHANA.com was there in the first place, despite owning a pageant myself.
 That is why we fully covered their 2012 street fashion show last year, and the 2013 event and fashion show, and we have written about their reigning queen and so forth with the intent to do more.

 FashionGHANA.com’s only purpose was to capture the fashion and bring it to our audience.
-However, on the night, looking at a set of journlists in shock, I asked one of them did you see that?
+However, on the night, looking at a set of journalists in shock, I asked one of them did you see that?
 The first response was “See What?
-You know they are my friends so….You know!”
-Meaning that there will be no acknowledgement of what happened to Margaret Kuma-Mintah in their article.
+You know they are my friends so…You know!”
+Meaning that there will be no acknowledgment of what happened to Margaret Kuma-Mintah in their article.
 And as Monday stands now, not one website, journal or blog has acknowledged it.

-Despite not being an entertainment journalist outside of realms of fashion, I could only use the FashionGHANA.com platform to support Margaret.
-I am far from a perfect individual, but just as discomforting as this cheat was, was also how not one journal offered to support of give her a voice, the state of media in Ghana.
+Despite not being an entertainment journalist outside of the realms of fashion, I could only use the FashionGHANA.com platform to support Margaret.
+I am far from a perfect individual, but just as discomforting as this cheat was, was also how not one journal offered to support or give her a voice, the state of media in Ghana.
 Writing this article will definitely cut off a few connections for FashionGHANA and other activities I am involved in.
 It will also most likely exclude us from any further coverage of next year’s show.
-But that is a far lesser punishment than to not put out this information.
+But that is a far lesser punishment than to not putting out this information.

 Had FashionGHANA not been there, there would have been no public account or record of what was witnessed in this video and Margaret would have stood in silence without a media platform.
 Congratulations to all the girls, and especially Margaret Kuma-Mintah, who was by far, the rightful deserving winner of Miss Ghana 2013.
 At the end of the day, what am I talking about, it’s just a pageant…Right?